Tuesday, December 10, 2013 - 12:37AM

 The Department of Emergency Services during an emergency or disaster operates and staffs the Harford County Emergency Operations Center (EOC).
 The EOC is a command and control center where representatives from Harford County government and its agencies as well as the State of Maryland, the local municipalities, and other vital agencies and organization continue to run the government and direct resources for responses and recovery operations during an emergency or disaster.

 Emergency preparedness is the responsibility of every citizen.
-Therefore, the Harford County Department of Emergency Services endeavors to continually to educate and inform the public on how to be properly prepared for all types of emergencies and potential disaster that could befall Harford County.
+Therefore, the Harford County Department of Emergency Services endeavors to continually to educate and inform the public on how to be properly prepared for all types of emergencies and potential disasters that could befall Harford County.

 SURVIVING THE STORM - IT'S EVERYONE'S RESPONSIBILITY -